Decluttering took organizing to a whole new level.

 Releasing the old and reconnecting with the things and activities that deeply spark joy transformed my life.
 I kept noticing thrilling moments of freedom and aliveness.
 I felt like I had more space to breathe and more excitement.

 Through all the intensity, I channeled my feelings into three main art forms: writing, songwriting, and dancing.
-I still show up for these creative outlets every day, and I love them so much.
+I still show up for my creative outlets every day, and I love them so much.
+Free-form dance especially empowered me to connect with my body more deeply.
+I discovered layers of buried trauma stored in my body, and I was finally ready to process them.

 All the deep inner work I’ve done expanded my capacity to hold space.
 As I deepen self-acceptance for all the beautiful and ugly parts of myself, I can show up for others in that way.
 It’s been incredibly rewarding.

 I’ve been finding so much research to validate what I’ve intuitively known.
 Clearing clutter drastically improves your wellness.
-From mental and emotional health to finances, relationships, and parent styles: simplifying and gaining clarity transforms things.
+From mental and emotional health to finances, relationships, and even parenting styles: simplifying and gaining clarity transforms things.

 Think about all the time you spend looking for things or the items you purchased because you couldn’t find a tool you already owned.
 Maybe you show up late for an appointment because you lost your keys.
 Maybe your wardrobe slowly shifted to match your fears rather than your hopes.